The 9 Best Drip Coffee Makers – Tested For Delicious, Easy Brews to Suit Any Routine

 Programmability: Some of the best drip coffee makers incorporate smart technology, so that you can schedule your cup of joe to brew while you're still in bed.
 They should come with a hot plate, too, to keep your coffee warm until you're ready to grab and go.

 Filter basket type: Most coffee makers use disposable paper filters or a permanent gold-tone filter.
 Paper filters usually brew smoother coffee, while sediment is more likely to flow through the permanent filters.
-That's not necessarily a bad thing: in fact, it's how a lot of Europeans like to drink their coffee.
+That's not necessarily a bad thing: In fact, it's how a lot of Europeans like to drink their coffee.
 Paper filters are less sustainable.
 Permanent filters can be reused, but they'll need to be cleaned after each use.

 Special features: A growing number of machines feature added extras, such as built-in milk frothers or grinders.
 They're very convenient, but still not as good as the real thing.
 You could pair your new drip coffee maker with the best coffee grinder for a fresh taste, as well as the best milk frother to whip up delicious lattes and cappuccinos at home.

-Meet the team
+Meet the Testing Team

-Lydia is a trained cook, who loves coffee.
+Lydia is a trained cook who loves coffee.
 She has attended masterclasses at Illy's University of Coffee, shadowed professional baristas, attended coffee masterclasses, and toured roasteries to master the art of coffee.
 Her drink of choice is a frothy, Italian cappuccino (alongside a croissant, of course).
 She also leads testing on non-toxic kitchenware for Homes & Gardens, writing guides to the best non-toxic coffee makers, too.

 Laura has tested over 60 coffee makers for Homes & Gardens.
 As a fully qualified barista, she's our expert in all things coffee – and she's even delved into matcha, too.
-She has also interviewed Q-Graders and world-leading experts in the coffee industry, so has an intimate knowledge of the industry.
+She has also interviewed Q-Graders and world-leading experts in the coffee industry, so she has an intimate knowledge of the industry.

 Jaclyn uses no fewer than four coffee makers to get her caffeine fix from the comfort of her own kitchen.
 She's particularly fond of machines that feature integrated milk frothers for creamy, easy lattes.